Roman Zozulya: International career

 Zozulya debuted for Ukraine on 2 June 2010 against Norway at Ullevaal Stadion in Oslo.
 He scored a goal after Yevhen Konoplyanka fired a long shot at Jon Knudsen, who fumbled with the ball and let Zozulya kick the ball into the net.
 He was substituted in the 81st minute.
 He was member of the Ukrainian 23-man squad for Euro 2016.

 Outside of football

 Civil involvement

-Zozulya is the founder of the Narodna Armiya (People's Army) organisation which is a part of the civil volunteer movement helping Ukrainian forces in the war in Donbass.
+Zozulya is the founder of the Narodna Armiya (People's Army) organisation which is a part of the civil volunteer movement helping Ukrainian forces in the war in Donbas.
 In particular Zozulya's organisation is providing food, clothing and technical equipment to Ukrainian Army and helps families of the military.
 In 2016, he received a special commendation from the Ministry of Defense of Ukraine for his support to the Armed Forces of Ukraine.

 Together with Ruslan Rotan Zozulya is also the co-founder and sponsor of the Rotan and Zozulya Academy of Football in Dnipro.

-Accusations of Nazi sympathies

-In December 2019, a match between the Spanish teams Rayo Vallecano and Albacete (Roman Zozulya's former and current clubs) was suspended, when the former club's fans loudly accused the player of being a sympathizer of Nazi ideology, due to his known support of the Azov Battalion, as well as other images he had posted on his Twitter account, which contained references to Nazi symbolism or organizations claimed to support Nazism.